Xiangqi: Horse

-Since horses can be blocked, it is sometimes possible to trap the opponent's horse.
-It is possible for one player's horse to have an asymmetric attack advantage if an opponent's horse is blocked, as seen in the diagram on the right.
+Since horses can be blocked, and the path of a horse from one point to another is not the same as the reverse move, it is possible for one player's horse to have an asymmetric attack advantage if an opponent's horse is blocked, as seen in the diagram on the right.

 The horse is sometimes called the "knight" by English-speaking players, due to their similar movements.